JuliaPolynomialMatrices/PolynomialMatrices.jl/README.md

   Poly(2⋅s)              Poly(s)
 ```

-## `PolynomialMatrice` package is restricted to univariate polynomials only, for multivariate polynomials look elsewhere
+## `PolynomialMatrices` package is restricted to univariate polynomials only, for multivariate polynomials look elsewhere

 As it is implemented now, `PolyMatrix` objects do not allow for mixing
 different variables --- a `PolyMatrix` object can only operate together